This popular article was originally published on September 25, 2015 but updated to reflect the impact on relationships and marriages today.

 “I made a commitment to this marriage – but should I stay when things are so bad?”

-“I keep thinking he/she will change – am I just fooling myself?”
+“I keep thinking he/she will change – am I in denial?”

-“My needs aren’t met in this marriage – is there any hope things will change?”
+“I can’t get my needs met – is there any hope things will change?”

 There are no simple answers to these questions.
-And they are very important concerns, deserving of thoughtful contemplation and discussion.
 Over time, with full awareness, deep personal honesty, and without judgment (mindfulness), the answers tend to become clear.

-o What About the Kids? – This is one of the most serious concerns for people who consider separation or divorce.
-When it comes to the welfare of our children, we know more than ever before about what is in their best interest.
-Separation and divorce is almost always emotionally difficult, if not damaging for kids.
-Many children have adjustment problems as a result of separation and divorce (school, emotional, and behavioral problems).
-Some of these problems can become quite serious and have life-long consequences, if they are not promptly addressed with care and concern.
-The good news is that children can and do recover when there is friendly and cooperative co-parenting after the divorce – and counseling or therapy for children and families is often very effective.
-Also, when the marital situation at home is highly contentious – fighting, verbal and/or physical abuse for example – separation and divorce may be the better choice to protect the children.
+The good news is that children can and do recover when there is friendly and cooperative co-parenting after the divorce – and counseling or therapy for children and families is helpful.
+Also, when the marital situation at home is highly contentious – fighting, verbal, and/or physical abuse for example – separation and divorce may be the better choice to protect the children.

 * I’m no longer in love with him/her